 - How does NZ approach country branding – what does it do to attract valuable visitors, businesses or talent?

-- How does New Zealand’s performance, its brand strength and reputation compare to other countries?
+- How does New Zealand’s performance, its brand strength and reputation compared to other countries?

 When thinking about New Zealand, what comes to your mind?